4 Days of Class • 1 Year Program • No prerequisites

 Our simulation and skills lab allows students to practice their nursing skills in a lower-risk environment.
 Instructors can make the mannequins show symptoms specific to certain health problems, while the students practice nursing skills on a simulation mannequin.
 This helps take pressure off of students and allows them to make plenty of mistakes before practicing on a real patient.

 TCTC does not have a specific job placement guarantee, but we do everything in our power to help you find and get a job during your last semester of school.
-As shown by our 100% placement rate for 2018 RN grads and our 96% placement rate for 2017 LPN grads, this is a job we take seriously.
-It is typical for almost all of our students to have secured jobs even before they graduate!
-We help prepare our students for the workforce by :
+As shown by our 95% placement rate for 2022-2023 LPN to RN grads and our 100% placement rate for 2022-2023 LPN grads, this is a job we take seriously.
+We help prepare our students for the workforce by:

 - Giving class time and instructor help with writing resumes, practicing interview skills, and other skills related to job searching.